Javiera Carrera

 Francisca Xaviera Eudoxia Rudecinda Carmen de los Dolores de la Carrera y Verdugo (March 1, 1781 – August 20, 1862), better known as Javiera Carrera, was a Chilean independence activist.
 Together with her brothers José Miguel, Juan José and Luis, she was one of the leading figures of the early Chilean struggle for independence during the period known as the Patria Vieja ("Old Republic").
 She is credited with having sewn the first national flag of Chile and is considered to be the "Mother of Chile".

-She was a member of one of the most aristocratic Chilean families, the Carrera family of Basque origin. who actively participated in the Chilean War of Independence.
+She was a member of one of the most aristocratic Chilean families, the Carrera family of Basque origin, and she actively participated in the Chilean War of Independence.

-Life
+Early life

-She was born in Santiago, the oldest child of Ignacio de la Carrera y Cuevas and of Francisca de Paula Verdugo Fernández de Valdivieso y Herrera.
-From her youth, she was well known because of her beauty and strong character.
-She married young, on May 2, 1796, to Manuel de la Lastra y de la Sotta, with whom she had two children: Manuel and Dolores.
-He died in 1798.
-She remarried in 1800 to the Spanish aristocrat, Pedro Díaz de Valdés.
-They had five children: Pedro, Domitila, Pío, Santos and Ignacio.
+She was born in Santiago, the oldest child of Ignacio de la Carrera y Cuevas and Francisca de Paula Verdugo Fernández de Valdivieso y Herrera.
+Although she received the conventional education given to women of her social class, she stood out from a young age for her intelligence, beauty and strong character.

+She married young, on May 2, 1796, to Manuel de la Lastra y de la Sotta, with whom she had two children, Manuel and Dolores.
+Widowed at nineteen when her husband died in 1798, she remarried in 1800 to the Spanish lawyer and aristocrat Pedro Díaz de Valdés, who had come to Santiago as a councilman and adviser to the Captaincy General of Chile.
+They had five children: Pedro, Domitila, Pío, Santos and Ignacio, the last of whom, Santos Díaz de Valdés, would go on to have his own public career.